microsoft/covid-vaccine-bot/policies.md

 * Are you a first responder?
 	* This includes sworn law enforcement, firefighters, and first responders
 * Are you an adult with intellectual or developmental disabilities or are you a caregiver to an adult with intellectual or developmental disabilities?
-	* Among Georgia’s current eligible populations for vaccination are individuals aged 16 and older with disabilities and their caregivers, parents of children with complex medical conditions who are at high risk for COVID-19 complications and individuals with certain medical conditions as defined below.
+	* Among Georgia's current eligible populations for vaccination are individuals aged 16 and older with disabilities and their caregivers, parents of children with complex medical conditions who are at high risk for COVID-19 complications and individuals with certain medical conditions as defined below.

 Intellectual Disability is a disability characterized by significant limitations in both intellectual functioning and in adaptive behavior, which covers many everyday social and practical skills.
 This disability originates before the age of 22.